 - Constellations teachers’ pack [PDF, 2.22Mb]

-Matisse and Constellations Audio Guide
+Constellations Audio Guide

 Introductory talks are available for the Tate collection.
 Talks are also available for special, temporary exhibitions (exhibition tickets also required).
 The 30-minute tours are led by our experienced, knowledgeable and friendly Visitor Assistants designed to suit the key stage of the group.